 What Ingredients and Nutrients Are In Fish Emulsion?

-Generally, fish emulsion fertilizers have a ratio of 5 :2:2 or 5:1:1.
-These liquid fertilizers may provide the ingredients which your soil might lack and are necessary for a rich and balanced growth in your garden.
+These liquid organic fertilizers may provide the ingredients which your soil might lack and are necessary for rich and balanced growth in your garden.

 … which plants require in micro quantities.

 How Do You Use Fish Emulsion In The Garden?

 - A bottle of fish emulsion (either store-bought or home-made)

 Using fish emulsion is very simple.
 For every 1 gallon of water, mix 3 tablespoons of the fish emulsion concentrate.
 Increase this quantity with the number of gallons of water you will be using.

 That’s all there is to it to this mixture.
 Your liquid fish fertilizer is ready to go.
 Fertilize berries, bulbs, perennials, shrubs, herbs, and outdoor container plants.